To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 The installation and management software tools are available from the support pages on axis.com/support.

-Check the current firmware version
+Check the current AXIS OS version

-Firmware is the software that determines the functionality of network devices.
-When you troubleshoot a problem, we recommend you to start by checking the current firmware version.
-The latest firmware version might contain a correction that fixes your particular problem.
+AXIS OS determines the functionality of our devices.
+When you troubleshoot a problem, we recommend that you to start by checking the current AXIS OS version.
+The latest version might contain a correction that fixes your particular problem.

-To check the current firmware:
+To check the current AXIS OS version:

-Go to the device interface > Status.
+Go to the device’s web interface > Status.

-Preconfigured and customized settings are saved when you upgrade the firmware (provided that the features are available in the new firmware) although this is not guaranteed by Axis Communications AB.
+- Preconfigured and customized settings are saved when you upgrade the device software (provided that the features are available in the new AXIS OS) although this is not guaranteed by Axis Communications AB.

-Make sure the device remains connected to the power source throughout the upgrade process.
+- Make sure the device remains connected to the power source throughout the upgrade process.

-When you upgrade the device with the latest firmware in the active track, the product receives the latest functionality available.
-Always read the upgrade instructions and release notes available with each new release before you upgrade the firmware.
-To find the latest firmware and the release notes, go to axis.com/support/firmware.
+When you upgrade the device with the latest AXIS OS version in the active track, the product receives the latest functionality available.
+Always read the upgrade instructions and release notes available with each new release before you upgrade.
+To find the latest AXIS OS version and the release notes, go to axis.com/support/device-software.

-Go to Maintenance > Firmware upgrade and click Upgrade.
+Go to Maintenance > AXIS OS upgrade and click Upgrade.

-When the upgrade has finished, the product restarts automatically.
+- When the upgrade has finished, the product restarts automatically.

 Technical issues, clues, and solutions